encelo/WetPaper/README.md

 - Add a menu and a game music with crossfading between them
 - Add a low-pass filter to muffle down music when the game is paused

+- Add joystick vibration when the user pops a bubble
+- Add an entry in the controls menu page to enable or disable joystick vibration